 Back to news overview

-INVE Aquaculture Thailand energy plan to reduce CO2e emissions
+INVE Aquaculture energy plan to reduce CO2e emissions in Thailand

 In 2021, a study was conducted to determine the energy consumption at our factory in Thailand.
-After thorough examination, the study findings were reported, and a plan was developed following recommendations.
-The plan stipulated an ambitious program extending to FY26, which anticipates a reduction of at least 1,900 tCO2e until now.
+After a thorough examination, the study findings were reported and a plan was developed following recommendations.
+The plan stipulated an ambitious program extending to FY26, which anticipates a reduction of at least 1,900 tCO2e.

 The program included several key projects, including installing a solar rooftop with a 950 kWh capacity at the facility.
 The building will provide over 1,400,000 kWh of solar energy annually and reduce carbon emissions by at least 700 tCO2e per year.
 Installation work started in April 2023 and was completed in October 2023.

-Investment in high-efficiency air-cooled chillers will results in an annual saving of 700,000 kWh of energy and at least a 300 tCO2e reduction in emissions.
+Investment in high-efficiency air-cooled chillers will result in an annual saving of 700,000 kWh of energy and at least a 300 tCO2e reduction in emissions.
 A supplier was selected, and installation was completed in March 2023.
-Together, these projects will reduce emissions from the site by more than 20%.
+Together, these projects are expected to reduce emissions from the site by more than 20%.

-An imbalance in the three-phase power system has been identified and calculated to increase consumption by 1,200 kWh annually.
-The three-phase supply will be rebalanced during ongoing maintenance and equipment replacement works.
-An annual emissions reduction of 1.2 tCO2e is anticipated.
+An imbalance in a three-phase power system was identified which was increasing consumption by 1,200 kWh annually.
+The three-phase supply will be rebalanced during ongoing maintenance and equipment replacement works which is anticipated to reduce annual emissions by 1.2 tCO2e this year.

 Read more about our sustainability actions.